Statistically Optimal K-means Clustering via Nonnegative Low-rank Semidefinite Programming: Theoretical Analysis

-{\bf Proof sketches.} Our proof strategy is to divide the convergence of the projected gradient descent for solving the primal subproblem into two phases.
-In phase one, we show that as long as the initialization $U^0$ falls into the basin of attraction of some optimal point $U^{\mathbf{a},\ast}$ taking the form of~\eqref{eqn:all_solutions} with block diagonal sizes $\mathbf m$, then after at most $I$ iterations, the iterate will become block diagonal, that is, falls into set $\cG_{\mathbf m}$.
-This is because for all $U$ near the global minimum $U^{\mathbf{a},\ast}$, the entries of the gradient $\nabla_U \cL (U,y^\ast)$ located outside the support $S(\mathbf{a})$ of $U^{\mathbf{a},\ast}$ are strictly lower bounded away from zero.
-As a consequence, the projected gradient descent algorithm in phase one keeps making progress in identifying the correct sparsity pattern from $U^{\mathbf{a},\ast}$ --- it will quickly drag the positive entries of $U$ located outside $S(\mathbf{a})$ towards zero (see Lemma~\ref{lem:ph1} in Appendix~\ref{app:main_thms}).
-We then show that once the iterate becomes $\mathbf m$-block diagonal, the algorithm enters phase two.
-In phase two, the iterate remains $\mathbf m$-block diagonal.
-Moreover, the projected gradient descent attains a linear convergence rate, since the objective function $\cL (\,\cdot\,,\,y^\ast)$ is restricted strongly convex at $U^{\ast}$ within $\cG_{\mathbf m}$.
-More precisely, there exists some $\tilde{\beta} >0$, such that for any $U\in \cG_{\mathbf m}$, we have (see Lemma~\ref{lem:psd1} in Appendix~\ref{app:phase_two_analysis})
+{\bf Proof sketches.} The proof strategy is to divide the convergence of the projected gradient descent for solving the primal subproblem into two phases.
+In phase one, we show that after at most $I$ iterations, the iterates will become block diagonal, that is, fall into set $\cG_{\mathbf m}$ provided that the initialization is close to certain optimum point with some block diagonal form in $\cG_{\mathbf m}$.
+We then show that once the iterate becomes $\mathbf m$-block diagonal, the algorithm enters phase two, where the iterate remains $\mathbf m$-block diagonal.
+Moreover, the projected gradient descent attains a linear convergence rate, since the objective function $\cL (\,\cdot\,,\,\tilde{y})$ is restricted strongly convex at $\tilde{U}$ within $\cG_{\mathbf m}$.
+More precisely, there exists some $\tilde{\beta} >0$, such that for any $U\in \cG_{\mathbf m}$, we have